 - It should be innovative and show a level of improvement over existing methods of instruction.

 - It should impact a large number of students.

 - It should not be for items for which the department/school/university should normally have responsibility.

 - Matching funds or in-kind donations available from industry, museums, government are considered favorably.

 How to apply:

-Proposals should have the following elements listed below.
-Please email a pdf copy of your proposal documents to Frank Geurts at firstname.lastname@example.org by 5:00pm on Monday, March 8, 2021.
+Proposals should be prepared and documented according to the guidelines.
+Brown Teaching Grant proposals must be submitted in pdf format to firstname.lastname@example.org by the deadline of 5:00pm on Wednesday, March 1, 2023.
+Please see the pdf for guidance on the proposal format.
 Proposals received after this will not be considered.
-For questions, or if receipt of your proposal has not been confirmed within 72 hours of submission, please contact Frank Geurts at email@example.com.
+For questions, or if receipt of your proposal has not been confirmed within 72 hours of submission, please email email@example.com.